ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/cell-towers.md

 ![Chart for UMTS radios in MCC 204](@site/docs/en/getting-started/example-datasets/images/superset-umts-netherlands.png)

-1. foo
+Click on **UPDATE CHART** to render the visualization.

+1. This screenshot shows cell tower locations with LTE, UMTS, and GSM radios.
+The charts are all created in the same way and they are added to a dashboard.

 ![Dashboard of cell towers by radio type in mcc 204](@site/docs/en/getting-started/example-datasets/images/superset-cell-tower-dashboard.png)

 The data is also available for interactive queries in the [Playground](https://play.clickhouse.com/play?user=play), [example](https://play.clickhouse.com/play?user=play#U0VMRUNUIG1jYywgY291bnQoKSBGUk9NIGNlbGxfdG93ZXJzIEdST1VQIEJZIG1jYyBPUkRFUiBCWSBjb3VudCgpIERFU0M=).

-Although you cannot create temporary tables there.
+Although you cannot create tables there.